Proof of work: Proof of useful work (PoUW)

 At the IACR conference Crypto 2022 researchers presented a paper describing Ofelimos, a blockchain protocol with a consensus mechanism based on "proof of useful work" (PoUW).
 Rather than miners consuming energy in solving complex, but essentially useless, puzzles to validate transactions, Ofelimos achieves consensus while simultaneously providing a decentralized optimization problem solver.
 The protocol is built around Doubly Parallel Local Search (DPLS), a local search algorithm that is used as the PoUW component.
 The paper gives an example that implements a variant of WalkSAT, a local search algorithm to solve Boolean problems.

+Optimisable Proof of Work (OPoW)

+Optimisable proof of work (OPoW) is a variant of proof of work in which the proof-of-work algorithms themselves can be optimised without causing network instability or centralisation.
+Unlike standard PoW, where miners compete to solve arbitrary cryptographic puzzles, and PoUW systems, which direct computational effort toward real-world problems, OPoW integrates multiple proof-of-work challenges—drawn from computational science problems such as Boolean satisfiability, capacitated vehicle routing, and the knapsack problem—and binds them together through an influence calculation that distributes block rewards proportionally.
+The mechanism incentivises two categories of participants: miners who compute solutions and are rewarded for adopting the most efficient algorithms, and algorithm contributors who develop and submit improved algorithms and earn rewards based on their adoption by miners.
+By decoupling the solving of computational problems from block creation, OPoW allows many solutions to be found per block, effectively creating a synthetic market for algorithms.